 Year 12 - students are supported to make well-informed and aspirational but realistic decisions and applications relating to their post-18 choices.
 They are introduced to a variety of post-18 options and have the opportunity to meet a range of employers on Post-18 Day.
 Following this, they are supported to develop application materials including personal statements, letters of application and CVs.
 They develop interview skills through PDC lessons and a mock assessment centre, where they again meet employers.
 They consider the importance of their online reputation and explore the use of LinkedIn.
 They develop their knowledge of labour market information and the importance of work-life balance.
 Year 12 students take part in Work Experience and are supported to choose and apply for suitable placements and to prepare themselves to make the most of the experience.
-All Year 12 students attend a UCAS Discovery Day and those seeking apprenticeships attend further relevant events.
 Year 12 students are supported to attend university open days if appropriate.